jurnalisme1BA07/caritahu/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for [Image] (https://upload.wikimedia.org/wikipedia/commons/b/b2/Hausziege_04.jpg)

 ```markdown
 Syntax highlighted code block